 For everybody’s safety, we have statutory rights of entry and access, based on sections 43, 46(9) and 48 of the Energy Operators (Powers) Act 1979 and other legislative provisions.

 - Never climb a pole, approach the wires, attempt any electrical repairs yourself or cut any vegetation near an energised powerline.
 Contact with live wires can kill.

-Keep trees and branches clear of powerlines.
-This will help prevent power interruptions and reduce the possibility of fire, electric shock or electrocution.
+- Keep trees and branches at least 5 metres away from powerlines to help prevent power interruptions and the possibility of fire, electric shock or electrocution.

->

-> - Check wood poles for obvious defects such as cracks, rot or attack by white-ants/termites; and
+- For wooden poles, look for cracks, rot or attack by white-ants/termites.

 - For steel poles, check for rust above and below ground, even if the pole is galvanised.